Tunisia

 Current environmental issues affecting the Tunisian people: toxic and hazardous waste disposal is ineffective and poses health risks; water pollution from raw sewage; limited natural fresh water resources; deforestation; overgrazing; soil erosion; desertification.

-Google maps Tunisia
+Google Maps Tunisia

 The capital and other divisions